 I speak Italian and have translated over 500 pages of Italian websites into American English.

-I fully managed the top three books; I was the team member focused on graphic materials for the upcoming Colin Rowe book; and I managed the articles by Judy DiMaio, Barbara Littenberg, and Steven Peterson.
+I fully managed the top four books; I was the team member focused on graphic materials for the just released Colin Rowe book; and I managed its essays by Judy DiMaio, Barbara Littenberg, and Steven Peterson.
+The monograph on Paul Schweikher, working with Will Bruder and Richard Emanuel, will be the big project for 2026.

 (Come on!
 You knew that.)